Learn how to preserve hot peppers with these 4 easy methods.

 - Larger, fatter peppers should be sliced into uniform sized strips.

-- Set the oven on its lowest temperature setting – 120° to 130°F is optimal.
+- Set the oven on its lowest temperature setting – 120 to 130 degrees Farenheit is optimal.

 - Periodically open the open door to release excess moisture. or you can leave it ajar just a tad.
 The peppers should not be getting too soft or blackening.
 If they are than the heat is too high or moisture is not adequately being released.

 Irregardless of what method you used to dry your peppers, once your peppers are completely dried they must be stored in a completely dry area – minimal moisture.

-They will re hydrate readily when exposed to moisture and attract opportunistic molds.
-Storing in either vacuum sealed containers or several layers of ziplock bags, or ziplock bags inside a tupperware is a good idea.
+They will rehydrate readily when exposed to moisture and attract opportunistic molds.
+Storing in either vacuum-sealed containers or several layers of ziplock bags, or ziplock bags inside a Tupperware is a good idea.